How Is RPM Implemented Into Your Organization?

 3. Devices, Software, & Platforms - This is the point where you understand the connection between every new aspect of your system, like your patient’s experience with the Evelyn app.

-4. Billing & coding - Your team needs to understand the coding landscape to ensure an RPM revenue stream (learn about G0511 Expansion).
+4. Billing & coding - Your team needs to understand the coding landscape to maximize the potential of RPM services (learn about G0511 Expansion).

 5. Deployment and team training - RPM was made to work for clinical teams and not stress out administrative ones.
 This is the point where that really begins.